Azq2/stm32-sensor-midi-keyboard/README.md

 - White keys layout for cutting: [docs/piano-white-keys-for-cut.png](docs/piano-black-keys-for-cut.png)
 - Drill layout: [piano-drill-map.png](piano-drill-map.png)

-All these images have 300 ppi resolution.
+All of these images have 300 ppi resolution.
 Just print and cut! :)

 # Configuration